top of page

 Geoffrey de Freville, George Thomas Smith-Clarke, William M. Dunn

-The inception of Alvis in 1920 marked the beginning of a distinguished automotive legacy, with "AL" representing aluminum and "vis" embodying strength.
+Initially renowned for manufacturing aluminum pistons, Alvis ventured into automobile production in 1920 and marked the beginning of a distinguished automotive legacy, with "AL" representing aluminum and "vis" embodying strength.
 Initially renowned for manufacturing aluminum pistons, Alvis ventured into automobiles with the groundbreaking 10/30hp model in 1920.
 The first Alvis, the 10/30hp, emerged in 1920, boasting a four-cylinder, side-valve engine, and a groundbreaking four-speed gearbox.

 This car is a 1928 model with a supercharged 1.5-liter engine and an aluminum Tourist Trophy body.
 This supercharged 12/75 variant introduces front-wheel-drive innovation.
 Its robust four-cylinder engine, equipped with a single overhead camshaft and boasting a displacement of 1,482cc, powers the vehicle.
 Gear-driven essentials like the camshaft, magneto, and water pump, along with a detachable cylinder head, underscore Alvis's commitment to cutting-edge engineering.
 With an impressive 75hp output, this car delivers phenomenal performance for a 1.5-liter vehicle.